EDUCATIONAL RESOURCES

 Effective Back Exercises

-Nurudeen performs a back exercise: pull-ups
+Nurudeen performs one of his favorite back exercises: pull-ups

 1. Pull-Ups: A bodyweight exercise where you lift yourself by pulling up to a bar until your chin clears it, primarily working the lats and upper back.
+This is my favorite back exercise.

 2. Deadlifts: A compound lift where you lift a loaded barbell from the ground by hinging at the hips, engaging the entire posterior chain, including the back, glutes, and hamstrings.

 3. Bent-Over Rows: A barbell or dumbbell row performed with a forward lean, pulling the weight toward your torso to target the lats, rhomboids, and upper back.
+This is another personal favorite.

 4. Lat Pulldowns: A cable exercise where you pull a bar down toward your chest while seated, simulating the pull-up motion and targeting the lats.